-Mr. Epstein is Chief Financial Officer of DAZN Group, a position he has held since September 2018.
+Mr. Epstein is the former Chief Financial Officer of DAZN Group, a position he held from September 2018 to July 2022.
 Previously, he was Senior Advisor, Evolution Media, from October 2017 to January 2018.
 He served as Co-Managing Partner of Evolution Media from September 2015 to September 2017 and Executive Vice President and Chief Financial Officer of NBCUniversal from September 2011 to April 2014.
 Prior to that, Mr. Epstein held various senior positions during his 23 years at Morgan Stanley, including Managing Director and Global Head of the Media & Communications Group within the investment banking division.